 Browned Butter Honey Garlic Salmon is a Cafe Delites original recipe!
 Salmon steaks pan fried in browned butter infused with garlic and honey, then grilled/broiled for an extra 6 minutes for extra golden, crispy and caramelised finish.
 The browned butter cooks right into this salmon and the honey and garlic give it such a beautiful flavour and charred finish in the oven.

-When I hear browned butter…I hear complicated.
-But when I said simple up there ↑ I really mean simple.
+When I hear browned butter…I hear complicated, but this recipe is simple and easy.
 Salmon broiled with a salty-sweet glaze.
 You’ll be licking the plate clean!
-I mean, okay.
-Garlic butter has a taste to die for.
-However, when you take it that step further, and brown that butter first and then add your garlic to infuse all of those flavours into your browned butter?
+Garlic butter has a taste to die for, however, when you take it that step further and brown that butter first, then add your garlic to infuse all of those flavours into your browned butter?
 WOW!
 The combination is incredible!
 I looked online everywhere for something like this and couldn’t BELIEVE it when I found out this flavour combo hadn’t been explored!

 I do have a few tips though!

 How to make Browned Butter Honey Garlic Salmon: